Identification of Goods and Services in Trademark Applications: Key Considerations

 Description

 Correctly identifying the goods and services that a trademark applicant intends to associate with any proposed mark is critical.
 While it seems like a straightforward process, it is not.
 It calls for significant thought to determine what should and should not be included in the identification.
 How broad should the identification be?
+How many classes should be pursued?
+Do identifications impact the ability to pursue other forms of IP, such as design patents or copyrights?
 What are the potential implications of what is involved when also filing foreign applications and seeking to enforce trademark rights globally?
+How do the new character-based fees potentially impact this analysis?

 Further, counsel should pay special attention to drafting the identification because once the trademark application is filed, goods and services can no longer be added.